 (d) in circumstances prescribed by the regulations.

-Penalty: a fine of $5 000 or imprisonment for 12 months.
+Penalty for this subsection: imprisonment for one year or a fine of $12 000.

 (2) Subsection (1) does not prevent the disclosure of statistical or other information that could not reasonably be expected to lead to the identification of any person to whom it relates.

+[Section 21 amended: No. 8 of 2022 s.
+26.]

 22. Protection from liability for wrongdoing

 (1) An action in tort does not lie against a person for anything that the person has done, in good faith, in the performance or purported performance of a function under this Act.